-In 2019, the chance of having diarrhea was significantly higher for underweight children.
+We found from 2019 data that the chance of having diarrhea was significantly higher for underweight children.
 Being underweight depicts the malnourished status of a child, and malnourished children are prone to infectious diseases due to the lack of proper nutrition and weak immune system.
 Underweight children were more likely to have diarrhea due to the malnourished condition, and previous studies conducted in Bangladesh supported these findings [55–57].

 In 2006, Children from Khulna had a significantly lower chance of diarrhea than Children from Sylhet.
 Compared with Sylhet, children from Barisal were significantly more at risk, but children from Rangpur were less at risk of having diarrhea in 2019.
 The water-borne diseases like diarrhea are more observed in water-prone areas like the northeastern and southern parts of Bangladesh [58].
 Sylhet division always faces sudden floods during the rainy season, and the water gets stuck in several areas of Sylhet for a long time, providing a favorable state to increase the infection of diarrhea among people.
 Moreover, some districts of the Khulna, Barisal and Chittagong divisions are part of the southern coastal region with salty water [59].
 The chance of having diarrhea was higher for children from these places than in other parts of Bangladesh.

 We found that Muslim children were more at risk of having diarrhea in 2019.
 More than 90 percent of children were from Muslim families, and due to the unbalanced status of this factor, the finding related to this lacks accuracy [60].
 To accurately assess the effect of religion on the prevalence of diarrhea through logistic regression require balanced data in terms of this factor or application of modified machine learning methods.

 Strengths and limitations: